 Individual members will have completed an appropriate counselling or psychotherapy course and started to practise, but they won’t appear on the BACP Register until they've demonstrated that they meet the standards for registration.
 Student members are still in the process of completing their training.

 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.

 Areas of counselling we deal with

 Other areas of counselling we deal with

-Counselling need not be focussed on a particular issue or difficulty but can be more concerned with self development and potential.
-Psychodynamic counselling is particularly effective in opening up thoughts and feelings connected with these areas of personal growth, helping individuals to challenge self-destructive patterns of behaviour and move towards a more reflective way of being.
+We offer Psychodynamic counselling, which is particularly effective in opening up thoughts and feelings connected with personal growth, helping individuals to challenge self-destructive patterns of behaviour and move towards a more reflective way of being.

 We are a self-financing, non-profit making charity and our key aim is to make counselling available to all, irrespective of their ability to pay.

 9.00am - 9.00 pm weekdays Saturday 9 -12 noon

 We do not have disabled access to our main premises but we have the use of rooms in a nearby location where we can accommodate wheelchair users and those clients who have difficulty climbing stairs.

 Bereavement support can be made available at school for children and young people.